FardinAhsan146/TalkToYoutuber/README.md

 [Video Demo/Initialization](https://www.youtube.com/watch?v=pXZzIsO9ZGA)

+*The app works much faster than the demo, I've optimized it since I've recorded the gif and video*

 There's a youtuber whose videos I quite like named [japaneat](https://www.youtube.com/@japaneat).
 I'm going to visit Japan soon and I want to know what his reccomended (suchi, karage, ramen, udon, ...) restaurants are.
 However, its not like he has a nicely labelled and curated blog or Wiki.
 Everything he ever said is scrattered among YouTube shorts.

 So why not download all of his videos, add it to a database and semantic search it, and hook that up to an LLM as well?